 More Than 20 Years of Commitment to Clients

-Dedicated to serving as many individuals, businesses, and professionals as we can, MAS Law Firm offers a wide variety of legal services in areas including personal injury, business law, civil litigation, criminal defense, family law, COVID-19 insurance claims, and Social Security Disability benefits.
+Dedicated to serving as many individuals, businesses, and professionals as we can, MAS Law offers a wide variety of legal services in areas including personal injury, business law, civil litigation, criminal defense, family law, COVID-19 insurance claims, and Social Security Disability benefits.
 We recognize that any client facing a complicated legal matter may be feeling overwhelmed, which is why our attorneys go above and beyond to provide convenience.
 Our team speaks English, Spanish, Arabic, Farsi, Urdu, Hindi, Punjabi, and Vietnamese so we can communicate in the language you feel most comfortable using.
 Since 2000, we’re committed ourselves to achieving favorable outcomes for our clients in Texas and beyond.
 We can return you to normal life as soon as possible through our effective legal strategies.

-Contact MAS Law Firm online or by phone at (972) 460-9339 to learn more about your options and how to move forward with your case.
+Contact MAS Law online or by phone at (972) 460-9339 to learn more about your options and how to move forward with your case.